 What is Ad frequency capping?

-In digital advertising context, frequency capping is the process of limiting the number of times an individual is exposed to a single ad or campaign.
+process of limiting the number of times an individual is exposed to a single ad

-Ad frequency capping is used for preserving ROI for CPM campaigns but it is also recommended for preventing users’ irritation which can be against brand building objectives.
+campaigns but it is also recommended for preventing users’ irritation which can

 Ad frequency capping may be especially an issue for some CPC campaigns, like retargeting campaigns, when some ad networks foster for ad impressions as there are only paid for clicks.